-- Enable Git Integration.
-In order to access all Git features, you need to enable Git Integration first.
-The option is available at following settings: Window > Katalon Studio Preferences > Katalon > Git.
-Once enabled, you can start using Git at Katalon Studio main toolbar.
+Enable Git Integration: To access all Git features, you need to enable Git Integration first.
+The option is available in the following settings: Katalon Studio > Preferences > Katalon > Git.
+Once enabled, you can start using Git at Katalon Studio's main toolbar.

-- Advanced configurations are available at Window > Preferences > Team > Git in case you want more specific setups.
+Advanced configurations are available at Katalon Studio > Preferences > Team > Git if you want specific settings.

 Clone a Katalon Studio project from a Git repository

-If you cannot access the repository after clicking Next button, the connection may have issues with SSL verification.
-You can use below command to bypass SSL verification (NOT recommended):
+If you cannot access the repository after clicking Next, the connection might have issues with SSL verification.
+You can use the command below to bypass SSL verification (Not recommended):

 git config --global http.sslVerify false

 To connect to Git with SSH keys, see Git Integration Authentication with SSH Keys.